RebeccaFransson/portfolio/README.md

 - [ ] Boxes move with mouse on landing page
 - [ ] Scrolling past first section displays the links to the projects in the header
 - [ ] Animate: typewriter for part of resume
+- [ ] Scroll in black/white section.
+Titles dates scroll and text opacity in/out as you scroll

 ## Getting Started